-But for Australia, it is a moment of truth.
-There will be more punishment, as there should be, under the code of conduct regulations, though going by precedent (none of the last few infractions has invited suspension), the ICC penalty might well be less severe than what the world is baying for.
+But for Australia it is a moment of truth.
+There will be more punishment, as there should be, under the code of conduct regulations, though going by precedent (none of the last few infractions have invited suspension) the ICC penalty might well be less severe than what the world is baying for.
 And irrespective of the outcome, the outrage and indignation will continue.
 But away from all that, it is an opportunity for Australian cricket for an unsparing self-appraisal.
 The "hard but fair" line is blown now, the self-assigned moral high ground sunk, and their credibility in tatters.

-"If we weren't caught, I would still regret it," Steven Smith said.
-Would Smith really have gathered the troops in the dressing room and chastised himself and the leadership group openly and sworn the team to never again veer from the spirit of the game?"
+"If we weren't caught, I would still regret it," Smith said.
+Would Smith really have gathered the troops in the dressing room and chastised himself and the leadership group openly and sworn the team to never again veer from the spirt of the game?"

 Before they ponder how they want to be regarded, they must ask themselves how they want to play the game.
 And in that, the questions go far beyond the ball-tampering episode.